Your browser does not support JavaScript.

 Credit Reports

-A credit bureau is a company that gathers and maintains consumer credit-file information.
+Credit bureau means a company that gathers, maintains, and distributes consumer credit-file information.

 Read more about Credit Bureau.